 Answer: Put a potted plant in front that can cover at least half of the surface of the mirror.
 Make sure that you can look after the plant so the Sheng Qi (Growth Energy) of nature will weaken the potential of leaking Qi from the house.

-(2) Dear Uncle Dixer: My main entrance is South facing.
-Can I place a long mirror from the height of the door till about 2 inches above the ground just adjacent to my main door, on its right side, that is East?
+Dear Uncle Dixer: My main entrance is south-facing.
+Can I place a long mirror from the height of the door till about 2 inches above the ground just adjacent to my main door, on its right side, that is east?

 Answer: Yes, you can.
 As long as the mirror is not directly facing the front door, you are fine.

-(3) Dear Uncle Dixer: We bought a house with the front door facing our direction for health.
+Dear Uncle Dixer: We bought a house with the front door facing our direction for health.
 But my husband decided to put our BIG mirror (as big as from the ceiling to the floor) on the wall facing the front door.
-Is that not good Feng Shui since the front door is our facing and that mirror would push all the luck and heath out?
+Is that not good Feng Shui since the front door is outward facing and that mirror would push all the luck and health out?

-My mom said you only do that if your house front door is not your facing and that it will push all the bad energy out.
-But this is our facing and that will push all our good health and luck away?
+My mom said you only do that if your house front door is not outward facing and that it will push all the bad energy out.
+But this is outward facing and that will push all our good health and luck away?
 Please help.

 Also, we have a BIG fish pond in the backyard that we don’t have any use for, and decided to drain all the water out to demo for a nice sitting area for our backyard.
-Is leaving the pond empty before we decide to do our backyard not a good Feng Shui?
+Is leaving the pond empty before we decide to do our backyard not good for feng shui?
 Please help.
 Thank you!

 Answer: I would go along with your concerns.
 If your husband insists on having a full-height mirror facing the front door, then at least put a half-height dresser in front and put a vase of fresh flowers on top to attract the good Qi to come into the house.

-As for the fish tank, why not put some water plants on top to keep the tank full of water for the time being?
+As for the fish pond, why not put some water plants on top to keep the pond full of water for the time being?